startup dependency not working with template

 sorry, what migration?

-Status changed to Awaiting Conductor Response Railway about 1 month ago
+Status changed to Awaiting Conductor Response Railway 5 months ago

 i dont have any migrations, or anything that i could possibly put into predeploy. i am a little confused here